* This is the Professional Version. *

 Warts may occur in the mouth.
 Ordinary warts (verrucae vulgaris—see Warts) can infect the mouth if a person sucks or chews one that is growing on a finger.
 Genital warts, caused by human papillomavirus infection (HPV—see Genital Warts) may also occur in the oral cavity when transmitted through oral sex.

-Oral candidiasis (thrush—see Candidiasis (Mucocutaneous)) often appears as white, cheesy plaques that stick tightly to the mucus membranes and leave red erosions when wiped off.
+Oral candidiasis (thrush—see Candidiasis (Mucocutaneous)) often appears as white, cheesy plaques that stick tightly to the mucous membranes and leave red erosions when wiped off.
 Thrush is most common among patients with diabetes or immunocompromise and among those who are taking antibiotics.

 A torus is a slow-growing, rounded projection of bone that forms in the midline of the hard palate (torus palatinus) or on the inner aspect of the mandible (torus mandibularis).
 This hard growth is both common and harmless.
 Even a large growth can be left alone unless it gets traumatized during eating or the person needs a denture that covers the area.